-- Will my teenager and baby live with me?
+- Will my child and grandchild live with me?

-- What can my teenager do about money and finances?
+- What can my child do about money and finances?

-- How can I support my teenager to finish school and/or work?
+- How can I support my child to finish school and/or work?

-You can talk to your teenager about your questions and concerns about their future.
+You can talk with your child about your questions and concerns about the future.

 Supporting your child to finish school or work

-Education is the key to a healthy future.
+Education is the key to a positive future.

-You and your teenager could talk together to a social worker, counsellor or your teenager’s antenatal team to find out more about education options and planning, as well as school programs that support young parents.
+You and your child could talk together to a social worker, counsellor or your child’s antenatal team to find out more about education options and planning, as well as school programs that support young parents.

-Your teenager might be able to get special consideration or extra time-out for medical appointments or poor health.
+Your child might be able to get special consideration or extra time-out for medical appointments or poor health.
 A modified timetable can help some young parents-to-be.
 Some secondary schools have child care facilities.